Vanessa Bryant Reveals Names Of Officers Who Shared Gruesome Kobe Crash Photos

 Vanessa Bryant takes to social media to reveal the deputies’ names who took pictures of Kobe Bryant’s helicopter crash and showed them off after winning a lawsuit seeking to remove protections that would keep their names classified.

 A little over a year ago, the world was stunned as Kobe Bryant and his daughter Gigi were announced dead following a helicopter crash in Los Angeles.
-While we were all heart broken trying to make sense of the entire situation, rumors began making their way online that deputies had taken pictures of the gruesome crash site and shared them with various people.
-Shortly after, it was confirmed this did, in fact, happen, and some of the deputies showed pictures to people at bars with some seriously disturbed plan to gain clout.
+While we were all heartbroken trying to make sense of the entire situation, rumors began making their way online that deputies had taken pictures of the gruesome crash site and shared them with various people.
+Shortly after, it was confirmed this did, in fact, happen, and some of the deputies showed pictures to people at bars with some seriously disturbing plan to gain clout.

-Vanessa Bryant recently won her lawsuit to be able to name the people who took the pictures and according to Complex, she finally put them on the Summer Jam screen where they belong.
+Vanessa Bryant recently won her lawsuit to be able to name the people who took the pictures and according to Complex, she finally took Instagram where she posted pictures from the suit revealing the officer’s names once and for all.

 The suit lists those officers as Joey Cruz, Rafael Mejia, Michael Russell, and Raul Versales.